IFBASAJ-MaterialDidatico/leandro-pweb/docs/guide/page.md

 ---
-# This control sidebar index
-order: 1
 # This is the icon of the page
 icon: page
-# This is the title of the article
-title: page config
-# Set author
-author: Ms.Hope
-# Set writing time
 date: 2020-01-01
 # A page can have multiple categories
 category: